AAV-VirginiaTech/AAV_GCS/README.md

 connect mission planner to 10.10.130.99:14551
 ```

+### Converting Mission Data

+Once the mission data is received, run the interop.py file and paste in the mission data dictionary.
+This just result in multiple files that can be uploaded to mission planner.

 ### Submitting Data to Interoperability

 The following line is used to submit **aircraft data** to the server: